tremo123/Ogar-unlimited/README.md

 ### Purchased Ogar?
 If you've purchased a copy of Ogar, you've probably been SERIOUSLY ripped off.
 [This post on our website explains why.](http://ogarproject.com/threads/psa-if-you-purchased-ogar-youve-been-ripped-off.6/)

+### Minions
+You use minions by first adding bots with the addbot command.
+Then in console, you do `minion [id]` to turn your bots into your minions the id field is your id.
+Then, they will start following your mouse.
+You can control those minions by useing the q key.
+If you press it, a B will appear next to your name. then controls will be normal except now ejecting and splitting will happen on your minions not you. you can reenter normal control mode by pressing q again.
+You can disable minions by doing `minion` in console

 ### OP(2.4.5) - Guide,
 You use OP by first setting who has op by doing op [id] in console.
 Then, that player can use the op features in game by pressing q.
 Then a c will appear next to your name.
 If you press w in this state, it gives you 100 more mass.
 If you press space in this state, you will be able to rejoin instantly.
 You will find out that if you press q again, two c's will appear next to your name. if you press w in this state, you shoot viruses.
 If you press space in this state, you shoot tiny things (almost invisible) that if someone eats, their mass is reduced by 100.
 Then, if you press q again,3 c's will appear.press w with 3c's, you shoot a virus, but whoever who eats it will be trolled :).
 If you press space with 3 c's the person who eats the virus will explode.If you  press q again, 4 cs will appear and if you press w, you will shoot a virus tha kills people and space, it shoots a kick virus.
 You can then exit op by pressing q again after doing an action or by pressing Q until the three c's will dissappear (so that you can normally split and shoot mass).